WalkingNL/Translation/note.md

 e.g. why am I getting this as recommended for me today
 > `as` in this sentence is used to mean `in the role, function, or status of` something.

+#
+## financial terms

+year-over-year, YOY, is a method of evaluating two or more measured events to compare the results at one period with those of a comparable period on an annualized basis.
+YOY performance is frequently used by investors seeking to gauge whether a company's financial performance is improving or worsening.

+    the YOY growth of the company is 10%.

+    gauge, verb, means to estimate or determine the amount, level, or volume of something.

+# John Doe

+## 联系方式
+- 邮箱：johndoe@example.com
+- 电话：123-456-7890
+- 地址：123 Main St, Anywhere, USA

+## 教育经历
+- **BSc, Computer Science, XYZ University**, 2015-2019

+## 工作经验
+- **Software Developer, ABC Company**, 2019-Present
+  - Worked on several web development projects.
+  - Gained experience in Python, Java, and JavaScript.

+## 技能
+- **编程语言**: Python, Java, JavaScript
+- **数据库**: SQL, MongoDB
+- **工具**: Git, Docker, Jenkins

+## 项目经验
+- **Project 1**: Description of project 1
+- **Project 2**: Description of project 2